-- Preclearing surveys must be undertaken prior to the commencement of any clearing works. - No hollow bearing trees have been assessed as requiring removal. - Clearly delineate vegetation to be removed/retained with the assistance of an ecologist, or similarly qualified professional, and induct all site personnel as to the approved extent of clearing.
-Ensure that no clearing of vegetation occurs outside of the marked boundary and retain mature trees and overhanging limbs wherever possible. - Ensure the presence or availability of an ecologist or fauna spotter catcher at all times during preclearing and clearing activities to remove and relocate wildlife as necessary, and to immediately attend to any wildlife that are injured as a result of works. - Where practical, felled trees and removed logs should be placed strategically and in proximity to the work site to provide refuge and potential habitat in the understorey whilst ensuring no further damage to surrounding vegetation.
-Placement of logs and felled trees will also aid in the regeneration of the area.

-• Where additional vegetation removal is proposed this must first be assessed to consider the cumulative impacts against the approved clearance footprint, and if appropriate supervised by a qualified ecologist.
+- Pre-clearing surveys must be undertaken prior to the commencement of any clearing works. - Clearly delineate vegetation to be removed/retained by a qualified arborist with the assistance of an ecologist, or similarly qualified professional, and induct all site personnel as to the approved extent of clearing.
+Ensure that no clearing of vegetation occurs outside of the marked boundary and retain mature trees and overhanging limbs wherever possible. - Where any trees requiring removal contain hollows, nests or other signs of occupation, a staged clearing approach must be undertaken where hollow limbs are removed carefully and incrementally by a qualified tree surgeon/arborist.
+Care should be taken to inspect nests and limbs where possible for fauna prior to their removal. - Always ensure the presence or availability of an ecologist or fauna spotter catcher during pre-clearing and clearing activities to remove and relocate wildlife as necessary, and to immediately attend to any wildlife that are injured as a result of works. - Where possible felled trees and removed logs should be placed strategically and in proximity to the work site to provide refuge and potential habitat in the understorey whilst ensuring no further damage to surrounding vegetation.
+Placement of logs and felled trees will also aid in the regeneration of the area. - Where additional vegetation removal is proposed this must first be assessed to consider the cumulative impacts against the approved clearance footprint, and if appropriate supervised by a qualified ecologist.